evertrue/apple-team-member-doc/README.md

 # Introduction

-This document outlines the process of publishing an application to the iTunes App Store.
-The 'agent' on the account sets up an app for publication to the App Store.
+This document outlines the process of publishing an application to the Apple App Store.

 # Add The 3rd Party Developer